Etsy logo

 Challenge

-Teams were building features based on stakeholder requests and annual roadmaps, without validating assumptions or testing with users first.
-This led to expensive development cycles, low adoption rates, and team frustration.
-We needed to shift the organization toward continuous discovery and experimentation.
+Etsy's product teams were building features based on stakeholder requests and annual roadmaps — without validating assumptions or testing with users first.
+This led to expensive development cycles, low adoption, and mounting team frustration.
+The ask was agile coaching, but the real problem ran deeper: there was no shared understanding of how good product work should actually happen.

 Discovery

-To validate Etsy's request for agile coaches, we launched a six-week discovery to better understand their organizational dynamics and team workflows.
-Our team conducted interviews across all levels—from individual contributors to the C-suite.
-I facilitated a service blueprinting session that mapped the employee journey from the IC perspective, while capturing the supporting layers of leadership and operational functions to reveal systemic friction points.
+We conducted interviews from individual contributors up to the C-suite.
+I facilitated a service blueprinting session that mapped the employee journey from the IC perspective, then layered in the supporting actions of leadership and operations.
+The goal was to surface the systemic friction points that weren't visible from any single vantage point.